-Also, voters were assigned an “ideological” position at random.
-That is, voters received at random a certain amount of experimental points depending on whether party A or B won the election.
-For instance, if party A won the election, a voter would receive in that case 2,400 points, whereas if party B won the election, that voter would receive 200 points.
+Voters were assigned an “ideological” position at random.
+That is, voters received at random a certain number of experimental points depending on whether party A or B won the election.
+For example, if party A won the election, the voter would receive 2,400 points, whereas if party B won the election, the voter would receive 200 points.
 Hence, the voter in this example should feel “ideologically” closer to party A. The idea was to model party-voter spatial distances, as considered by traditional voting theories .
-The basic intuition of this paradigm is that the set of candidates that are ideologically closer to a voter produce more utilities in the form of fiscal policies, either in terms of redistributive or free-market oriented policies (, but importantly, see ).
-In short, our design mimics an electoral market where we can observe under which conditions different clientelist dynamics developed.
+The basic premise of this paradigm is that the set of candidates that are ideologically closer to a voter produce more utility in the form of fiscal policies, either in terms of redistributive or free-market oriented policies (, but importantly, see ).
+In short, our design mimics an electoral market, where we can observe under which conditions different clientelist dynamics developed.
 Critically, this piece of information was not presented to participants as “ideology,” but as the points either electoral outcome would give.
-In turn, parties also received an “ideological” position which made them “closer” or “farther way” from the voter.
+In turn, parties also received an “ideological” position that made them “closer” or “farther way” from the voter.

-Note: At the beginning of each experimental session all participants were required to successfully complete two practice rounds.
+Note: At the beginning of each experimental session, all participants were required to successfully complete two practice rounds.
 A total of 102 subjects were recruited.
-Each subject played the game three times.
-The total sample size is 306.
+Each subject played the game three times, for a total sample size of 306.
 For every new game, a whole new randomization process took place.
-Formally, we follow an in between-subjects design where different groups of individuals are randomly assigned to various experimental or control conditions.
+Formally, we follow an in-between-subjects design, where different groups of individuals are randomly assigned to various experimental or control conditions.

 [FIGURE ABOUT HERE]

-Figure Note: At the beginning of each experimental session all participants were required to successfully complete two practice rounds.
+Figure Note: At the beginning of each experimental session, all participants were required to successfully complete two practice rounds.
 A total of 102 subjects were recruited.
-Each subject played the game three times.
-The total sample size is 306.
+Each subject played the game three times, for a total sample size of 306.
 For every new game, a whole new randomization process took place.
-Formally, we follow an in between-subjects design where different groups of individuals are randomly assigned to various experimental or control conditions.
+Formally, we follow an in-between-subjects design, where different groups of individuals are randomly assigned to various experimental or control conditions.

-Parties received as well different “endowments” at random.
+Parties received different “endowments” at random as well.
 The idea was to reflect the fact that some parties are wealthier than others, a factor that might increase the probability of vote buying .
 Note that both parties receive the same endowment.
-Since our experimental design is an in-between subjects design, we should be able to observe and exploit the statistical differences (if any) across “parties” with different endowments.
-Participants acting the “party” role accumulated/lost wealth depending on whether they are elected/not-elected.
-For every time they bought votes at some amount, that amount was discounted from their wealth.
+Since our experimental design is an in-between-subjects design, we should be able to observe and exploit the statistical differences (if any) across “parties” with different endowments.
+Participants acting the “party” role accumulated or lost wealth depending on whether they are elected or not elected.
+Every time they bought votes at some amount, that amount was discounted from their wealth.
 For simplicity, voters received zero endowments.
-In turn, participants acting the “voter” role accumulated/lost wealth depending on whether their party is elected/not-elected (as per traditional spatial voting theories) and on whether they decided to sell/not-sell their vote.
-It is important to note that following our formal model and , both ideology and party endowments were common knowledge.
+In turn, participants acting the “voter” role accumulated or lost wealth depending on whether their party was elected or not elected (as per traditional spatial voting theories) and on whether they decided to sell or not sell their vote.
+It is important to note that following our formal model and , both ideology and party endowments were common knowledge among participants.